Simple eigenvalues of cubic vertex-transitive graphs: Families of graphs

 \subsection{Cubic multigraphs (type $C(m,2)$)}

 Let us first discuss the case when $X$ contains multiple edges.
-When there is a triple edge, we have a two-vertex graph whose eigenvalues are $\pm 3$.
-Otherwise, there are only double edges.
+When there is a triple edge, we have a two-vertex graph, denoted $K_2^3$ in Figure \ref{fig:F2n cover}, whose eigenvalues are $\pm 3$.
+Otherwise, there are only double edges and single edges.
 Since $X$ is vertex-transitive, every vertex $x$ has two neighbors, one is joined to $x$ by a double edge, the other one by a single edge.
 It follows that $X$ is obtained from an even cycle $C_{2n}$ by adding an edge in parallel to every second edge on the cycle.
 Let us denote this graph by $F_{2n}$.
-The induced graphs on $V^+$ and $V^-$ consist of $m$ digons each, thus $n$ is even and $X = F_{4m}$.

-This graph has unique partition into sets $V^+$ and $V^-$ as in Lemma \ref{lem:gplusminus}.
+This graph has unique partition into sets $V^+$ and $V^-$ as in Lemma \ref{lem:gplusminus}; the induced graphs on $V^+$ and $V^-$ consist of $m$ digons each, thus $n$ is even and $X = F_{4m}$.
+Figure \ref{fig:F2n cover} shows this partition for $F_8$.
 Therefore, it has a unique $\pm1$ eigenvector for eigenvalue $\lambda=1$.
 It is a simple exercise to exclude eigenvectors for $\lambda=1$ that are not multiples of this one.
-Instead of doing this, we note that $F_{2n}$ is a regular cyclic cover over the 2-vertex graph with triple edge (see Figure \ref{fig:F2n cover}).
+Instead of doing this, we note that $F_{2n}$ is a regular cyclic cover over the 2-vertex graph with triple edge, $K_2^3$ (see Figure \ref{fig:F2n cover}).
 Therefore its eigenvalues are (see \cite{KwakLee92} or \cite{MoTR15} for details) the union of eigenvalues of $n$ matrices of the form

 The matrix $A_j$ has eigenvalue 1 if and only if $n$ is even and $j=n/2$.
 This gives the following result.

 \begin{proposition} The eigenvalues of the graph $F_{2n}$ are Thus $\lambda=1$ is an eigenvalue if and only if $n$ is even, in which case this is a simple eigenvalue. \end{proposition}